vishnu163/Xcos-on-Browser/README.md

 # Xcos-on-Browser
 This repo has the solution for the two parts of the problems given in the attached pdf.
 Part-A would be having ChangingProprties.java and StudentRankingSystem.java .

-To execute the program one have to compile the code and run it using the basic compilation and running commands.
+To run `StudentRankingSystem.java`

+`cd Part-A`
+`javac StudentRankingSystem.java`
+`java StudentRankingSystem`